1. The Information We Collect And Store

 3. Information Sharing and Disclosure

 Your Use.
 Unless you specified otherwise, Customer Data that you provide to us may be shared with your Users.
-Under no circumstances will we sell your Personal Information to third parties.

 Compliance with Laws and Law Enforcement Requests; Protection of Windfall’s Rights.
 We may disclose to parties outside Windfall information that you provide and that we collect when we have a good faith belief that disclosure is reasonably necessary to (a) comply with a law, regulation or compulsory legal request; (b) protect the safety of any person from death or serious bodily injury; (c) prevent fraud or abuse of Windfall or its users; or (d) to protect Windfall’s property rights.